dataship/frame/README.md

 # deets

-Interface similarity targets and inspiration come from
+Interface similarity targets and inspiration from

 * pandas
 * R